Complete guide to managing accounts payable process

 AP automation allows for faster and more efficient reconciliation of invoices, thus eliminating any potential financial bottlenecks that disrupt cash flow in the overall business process.

-Cashflow is the injection and withdrawal of cash and receipts that keep the day-to-day operations running.
+Cash flow is the injection and withdrawal of cash and receipts that keep the day-to-day operations running.

 Good cash flow occurs when the closing balance of cash for a specific time period is higher than the opening balance.

-Profit & Loss (P&L)
+Profit & loss (P&L)

 A financial statement that shows a condensed view of all your expenses and revenues for a given time period such as a financial year or a quarter.